push-protocol/push-website/blog/2025-01-14-zklink-joins-forces-with-push-chain/index.md

 [Explore more about Push Chain here](https://push.org/chain/)

-## Bringing zklink to Push Chain
+## Bringing zkLink to Push Chain

-## 👥 What does this mean for zklink and Push Chain Users?
+## 👥 What does this mean for zkLink and Push Chain Users?

-**Interact with any non-evm app, without leaving Zklink**
+**Interact with any non-evm app, without leaving zkLink**

-Push Chain extends the aggregation capabilities of zklink enabling ZkLink users to easily interact with and explore non-evm ecosystems like Solana, Aptos and Cosmos - all without leaving the operational comfort offered by ZkLink.
+Push Chain extends the aggregation capabilities of zkLink enabling zkLink users to easily interact with and explore non-evm ecosystems like Solana, Aptos and Cosmos - all without leaving the operational comfort offered by zkLink.

-No need to create new wallets, learn and follow complex bridging steps- simply utilize Push Chain to seamlessly interplay between zklink and the non-evm ecosystem
+No need to create new wallets, learn and follow complex bridging steps- simply utilize Push Chain to seamlessly interplay between zkLink and the non-evm ecosystem

 **Unified Experience**

-Since zklink aggregates Ethereum networks and serves as a unified point of access, users from non-evm space can easily leverage Push Chain to explore and interact with EVM space- abstracting away all the manual complexities traditionally faced by non-EVM users when transacting on EVM chains.
+Since zkLink aggregates Ethereum networks and serves as a unified point of access, users from non-evm space can easily leverage Push Chain to explore and interact with EVM space- abstracting away all the manual complexities traditionally faced by non-EVM users when transacting on EVM chains.

 All of the above with the advantage of - instant finality, security and superfast execution.